Alice Faye: Later life and death

-She supported Adlai Stevenson's campaign during the 1952 presidential election and Barry Goldwater in the 1964 United States presidential election.
+Faye supported Barry Goldwater in the 1964 United States presidential election.

 Faye and Harris continued various projects, individually and together, for the rest of their lives.
 In 1974, Faye made a return to Broadway after 43 years in a revival of Good News, with her old Fox partner John Payne (who was replaced by Gene Nelson).
 In later years, Faye became a spokeswoman for Pfizer Pharmaceuticals, promoting the virtues of an active senior lifestyle.
 The Faye-Harris marriage endured 54 years until Harris's death in 1995.
 Faye admitted in an interview that when she married Harris, most of the Hollywood elite had predicted the marriage would only last about six months.

-Three years after Phil Harris' death, Alice Faye died of stomach cancer in Rancho Mirage, California, four days after her 83rd birthday.
+Three years after Phil Harris's death, Alice Faye died of stomach cancer in Rancho Mirage, California, four days after her 83rd birthday.
 She was cremated and her ashes rest beside those of Phil Harris at the mausoleum of the Forest Lawn Cemetery (Cathedral City) near Palm Springs, California.
 She has a star on the Hollywood Walk of Fame in recognition of her contribution to Motion Pictures at 6922 Hollywood Boulevard.
 In 1994, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to her.
 The Phil Harris-Alice Faye Show remains a favorite of old-time radio collectors.